 The fascination with Indonesia is high in the Netherlands.
-In addition to the countless Indonesian restaurants, Amsterdam has now gotten its very own 4-star hotel inspired by the mixing of the two cultures.
+In addition to the countless Indonesian restaurants, Amsterdam has now gotten its own 4-star hotel inspired by mixing the two cultures.
 And very appropriately, the hotel is set at the IJ river, where ships used to leave for Jakarta.

 The in-house restaurant, Café Jakarta, is all about the “West meets East” theme, serving a fusion of Dutch and Indonesian cuisines.
 Malabar bar also stays on-brand with spectacular cocktails inspired by different cities and regions of Indonesia.
 They taste particularly great served on the 9th floor with views over Amsterdam.

 With a location a little bit out of the tourist center, Hotel Jakarta can easily sustain the illusion of being an exotic resort somewhere on an Indonesian island.
 But don’t worry, Amsterdam’s attractions are just a short bike ride away.